-• Québec, business plans and financial statements; and

-- Saskatchewan, Manitoba, Québec, or Nova Scotia, - o organizing documents such as articles and certificate of incorporation or partnership agreement; and - o business registration numbers and proof of extra-provincial registration.
+- Québec: business plans and financial statements; and - Saskatchewan, Manitoba, Québec, or Nova Scotia: - $\circ~$ organizing documents such as articles and certificate of incorporation or partnership agreement; and - $\circ$ business registration numbers and proof of extra-provincial registration.

-The regulators will also request access to the funding portal's website in a test environment when the website is complete and ready for viewing.
+The regulators may also request access to the funding portal's website in a test environment when the website is complete and ready for viewing.